containerbuildsystem/osbs-docs/docs/multiarch.rst

 registry.
 It does this by inspecting the return value from the orchestrate_build plugin to find the image manifest digests from the platform-specific images.

+It takes an optional parameter ``goarch`` which is a dict of architecture names in the format used by the golang GOARCH variable, indexed by platform name.
+It is optional (and if provided may not provide GOARCH values for all platforms) because in the absence of a GOARCH value for a given platform name, it will be assumed that the platform name is already a valid GOARCH value.

+Typically, a platform name might be "x86_64", whereas the corresponding GOARCH value would be "amd64".

+It needs to construct platform identifiers for each image manifest digest.
+It uses these values:

+os
+  "linux"

+architecture
+  look up the platform name in the ``goarch`` dict passed as a parameter for the plugin and use the resulting value if found, otherwise use the platform name

 The plugin's return value will include the manifest digest for the created object.